ehrpg/qstar/docs/character/perks.md

 providing its benefits.

 [INF][]
 :   The [INF][] cost needed to unlock this perk.
-If this entry is missing, the perk costs 1 [INF][].
+If this entry is omitted, the perk costs 1 [INF][].

 [AP][]